Binary Search and Monotonic Function

 A sorted array is monotonic because the value increases or stays the same as the index increases.

-If f(x) only contain boolean values True and False and think true as 1 and false as 0, then a sorted boolean array would consist of consecutive 0s and then consecutive 1s.
+If f(x) only contains Boolean values True and False and we think of true as 1 and false as 0, then a sorted Boolean array would consist of consecutive 0s and then consecutive 1s.
 For example, FFFFTTTTT.

 Binary Search Template